tailhook/zerogw/doc/proto.rst

     (see below) are already cancelled so you don't need to remove them, but you can cleanup some application-specific data.
 No arguments

+    Starting with v0.5.10: disconnect appends an cookie (see below) as an argument, if cookie is set (it breaks compatibility somewhat with versions starting with v0.5.8, which did not return cookie on the disconnect)

 Messages
 ~~~~~~~~